augustowski/ImageColorization_ADL_W24/README.md

 │   ├── combined_data                           # Data used to extend training data
 │   └── combined_data_bw                        # Data used as a test set
 │
+├── report/                                     # Report for the 3rd assignment
+│
 ├── files/                                      # Pictures used in README.md
 │
 ├── results/                                    # Model results for the test set